-These Traeger Baked Beans are the perfect side dish for your next BBQ.
-The beans are smokey and spicy with a touch of heat!
+This easy and flavorful Traeger Baked Beans recipe will have everyone at your cookout asking for seconds!
+Smoked to perfection on your Traeger grill, these beans are tender, savory, and packed with flavor, making them the perfect easy side dish for any barbecue or outdoor meal.
 These smoked beans only take a few minutes to prepare, and then the smoker does the rest!

 Say goodbye to canned baked beans, as they are typically full of sugar and lack the savory flavors of these smoky baked beans.

-I never really got into baked beans until we moved to Texas, and now they are a classic side dish at all of our BBQs!
-I’ve tested this recipe on the stovetop, in the oven, and finally on the Traeger.
+I never really got into baked beans until we moved to Texas, and now they are a classic side dish at all of our BBQs and one of our family favorites!
+I’ve tested this recipe on the stovetop, in the Dutch oven, and finally on the Traeger.
 While all methods turned out wonderfully, the baked smoker version takes the cake!

 I’m telling you, there's something special about making using the Traeger—The beans take on this amazingly rich, smoky flavor that you just can't get any other way.